Skip to main content

 You should use daily flex time registration when employees need to register their work hours daily by checking in/out, and plus/minus hours should be calculated automatically.

-Why don’t I get minus hours in the hour bank on days without registration?
+Why am I not getting minus hours in the hour bank on days without registration?

-The hour bank in BitaBIZ is adjusted per day and only based on registered time.
+The hour bank in BitaBIZ is adjusted per day and only based on registered work hours or absence.

-If no work hours or absence are registered on a day:
+If no work hours or absence are registered on a workday, there is no automatic adjustment of the hour bank.

-The hour bank is not calculated per week or month, but continuously per day.
+The hour bank is not calculated collectively per week or month, but continuously per day.

 What is the difference between flex time and deviation registration?